jasl/vibe_photos_v4/blueprints/m1/m1_development_plan.md

     - Sorting them deterministically by `image_id`.
     - Iterating in order and treating each unassigned image as an `anchor_image_id`; for each anchor, assign as `duplicate_image_id` any remaining unassigned images within the Hamming distance threshold, ensuring each image participates in at most one group.
   - Persist the resulting relationships into the `image_near_duplicate` table in `cache/index.db`, truncating and rebuilding the table on each full near-duplicate pass.
+  - For the target scale of ~30,000 photos, a single-threaded near-duplicate grouping pass using prefix buckets SHOULD complete within a few minutes on a modern CPU; future milestones may introduce more advanced indexing if needed.

 ### 5.6 Error Handling
 - Corrupt/unreadable images do not halt the run; record `status="error"` and `error_message`.